A Categorical Framework for Learning Generalised Tree Automata: Preliminaries

-Intuitively, the content of each row labelled by a word $s$ approximates the Myhill-Nerode equivalence class of $s$.
-This is in fact the main idea behind the construction of a hypothesis DFA $\hyp_\ot$ from $\ot$: states of $\hyp_\ot$ are distinct rows of $\ot$, corresponding to distinct Myhill-Nerode equivalence classes.
-Formally, $\hyp_{\ot} = (Q,q_0,\delta,F)$ is defined as follows: \begin{itemize}[leftmargin=*] \item $Q = \{\ot(s)\mid s\in S\}$ is a finite set of states; \item $F = \{ \ot(s) \mid s\in S, \ot(s)( \eword)=1\}$ is the set of final states; \item $q_0 = \ot(\eword)$ is the initial state; \item $\delta\colon Q\times A \to Q, (\ot(s),a) \mapsto \ot(sa)$ is the transition function. \end{itemize} For $F$ and $q_0$ to be well-defined we need $\eword$ in $E$ and $S$ respectively.
+Intuitively, the content of each row labelled by a word $s$ approximates the Myhill--Nerode equivalence class of $s$.
+This is in fact the main idea behind the construction of a hypothesis DFA $\hyp_\ot$ from $\ot$: states of $\hyp_\ot$ are distinct rows of $\ot$, corresponding to distinct Myhill--Nerode equivalence classes.
+Formally, $\hyp_{\ot} = (Q,q_0,\delta,F)$ is defined as follows: \begin{itemize}[leftmargin=*] \item $Q = \{\ot(s)\mid s\in S\}$ is the set of states; \item $F = \{ \ot(s) \mid s\in S, \ot(s)( \eword)=1\}$ is the set of final states; \item $q_0 = \ot(\eword)$ is the initial state; \item $\delta\colon Q\times A \to Q, (\ot(s),a) \mapsto \ot(sa)$ is the transition function. \end{itemize} For $F$ and $q_0$ to be well-defined we need $\eword$ in $E$ and $S$ respectively.
 Moreover, for $\delta$ to be well-defined we need $\ot(sa) \in Q$ for all $sa \in S \cdot A$, and we must ensure that the choice of $s$ to represent a row does not affect the transition.
 These constraints are captured in the following two properties. \begin{definition}[Closedness and consistency] A table $\ot$ is \emph{closed} if for all $t \in S$ and $a \in A$ there exists $s \in S$ such that $\ot(s) = \ot(ta)$.
-A table is \emph{consistent} if for all $s_1, s_2 \in S$ such that $\ot(s_1) = \ot(s_2)$ we have $\ot(s_1a) = \ot(s_2a)$ for any $a \in A$. \end{definition} Closedness and consistency form the core of \LStar, described in Algorithm~\ref{alg:lstar-main}.
-The sets $S$ and $E$ are initialised with the empty word $\eword$ (lines~\ref{line:lstar-trivial-s} and~\ref{line:lstar-trivial-e}), and extended as a closed and consistent table is built using the subroutine \textsc{Fix}, given in Algorithm~\ref{alg:lstar-closedcons}.
+A table is \emph{consistent} if for all $s_1, s_2 \in S$ with $\ot(s_1) = \ot(s_2)$ we have $\ot(s_1a) = \ot(s_2a)$ for any $a \in A$. \end{definition} Closedness and consistency form the core of \LStar, described in \autoref{alg:lstar-main}.
+The sets $S$ and $E$ are initialised with the empty word $\eword$ (lines~\ref{line:lstar-trivial-s} and~\ref{line:lstar-trivial-e}), and extended as a closed and consistent table is built using the subroutine \textsc{Fix}, given in \autoref{alg:lstar-closedcons}.
 The main loop uses an equivalence query, denoted $\mathsf{EQ}$, to ask the teacher whether the hypothesis induced by the table is correct.
 If the result is a counterexample $c$, the table is updated by adding all prefixes of $c$ to $S$ (line~\ref{line:lstar-update}) and made closed and consistent again (line~\ref{line:lstar-complete}).
-Otherwise, the algorithm returns with the correct hypothesis (line~\ref{line:lstar-terminate}). \begin{example} We now run Algorithm~\ref{alg:lstar-main} with the target language $\lang = \{w \in \{a\}^* \mid |w| \ne 1\}$.
-The algorithm starts with $S = E = \{\eword\}$; the corresponding table is depicted in \figurename~\ref{fig:obs1}.
-It invokes Algorithm~\ref{alg:lstar-closedcons} to check closedness and consistency of this table: it is not closed, because $\ot(a)$ does not appear in the top part of the table.
-To fix this, it adds the word $a$ to the set $S$.
-The resulting table (\figurename~\ref{fig:obs2}) is closed and consistent, so the algorithm builds the hypothesis $\hyp$ shown in \figurename~\ref{fig:hyp1} and poses the equivalence query $\mathsf{EQ}(\hyp)$.
-The teacher returns the counterexample $aaa$, which should have been accepted, and all its prefixes are added to the set $S$.
-The next table (\figurename~\ref{fig:obs3}) is closed, but not consistent: $\ot(\eword) = \ot(aa)$, but $\ot(\eword \cdot a) \neq \ot(aa \cdot a)$.
-The algorithm adds $a \cdot \eword = a$ to $E$ so that $\ot(\eword)$ and $\ot(aa)$ can be distinguished, as depicted in \figurename~\ref{fig:obs4}.
-The table is now closed and consistent, and the new hypothesis automaton is precisely the minimal DFA accepting $\lang$ (\figurename~\ref{fig:obs5}). \end{example}
+Otherwise, the algorithm returns with the correct hypothesis (line~\ref{line:lstar-terminate}).
+See Appendix~\ref{app:lstar-ex} for an example.